NibiruChain/cosmopilot/docs/02-usage/06-restoring-from-snapshot.md

 ## Restoring from a Volume Snapshot

+You can obtain the list of available volume snapshots by running `kubectl get volumesnapshots`

 To restore a node from a previously created volume snapshot, use the following configuration:

 ```yaml